Commercial paper

-Commercial paper, in the global financial market, is an unsecured promissory note with a fixed maturity of rarely more than 270 days.
-In layperson terms, it is like an "IOU" but can be bought and sold because its buyers and sellers have some degree of confidence that it can be successfully redeemed later for cash, based on their assessment of the creditworthiness of the issuing company.
+Commercial paper, in the global financial market, is an unsecured promissory note with a fixed maturity of usually less than 270 days.
+In layperson terms, it is like an "IOU", but can be bought and sold because its buyers and sellers have some degree of confidence that it can be successfully redeemed later for cash, based on their assessment of the creditworthiness of the issuing company.

 Commercial paper is a money-market security issued by large corporations to obtain funds to meet short-term debt obligations (for example, payroll) and is backed only by an issuing bank or company promise to pay the face amount on the maturity date specified on the note.
 Since it is not backed by collateral, only firms with excellent credit ratings from a recognized credit rating agency will be able to sell their commercial paper at a reasonable price.
-Commercial paper is usually sold at a discount from face value and generally carries lower interest repayment rates than bonds due to the shorter maturities of commercial paper.
+Commercial paper is usually sold at a discount from face value and generally carries lower interest repayment rates than bonds or corporate bonds due to the shorter maturities of commercial paper.
 Typically, the longer the maturity on a note, the higher the interest rate the issuing institution pays.
 Interest rates fluctuate with market conditions but are typically lower than banks' rates.

-Commercial paper, though a short-term obligation, is typically issued as part of a continuous rolling program, which is either a number of years long (in Europe) or open-ended (in the United States).
+Commercial paper, though a short-term obligation, is typically issued as part of a continuous rolling program, which is either a defined number of years long (in Europe) or open-ended (in the United States).

 Overview

 As defined in United States law, commercial paper matures before nine months (270 days), and is only used to fund operating expenses or current assets (e.g., inventories and receivables) and not used for financing fixed assets, such as land, buildings, or machinery.
-By meeting these qualifications it may be issued without U.S. federal government regulation, that is, it need not be registered with the U.S. Securities and Exchange Commission.
-Commercial paper is a type of negotiable instrument, where the legal rights and obligations of involved parties are governed by Articles Three and Four of the Uniform Commercial Code, a set of laws adopted by all 50 U.S. states, except for Louisiana.
+By meeting these qualifications it may be issued without U.S. federal government regulation; that is, it need not be registered with the U.S. Securities and Exchange Commission.
+Commercial paper is a type of negotiable instrument, where the legal rights and obligations of involved parties are governed by Articles Three and Four of the Uniform Commercial Code, a set of laws adopted by 49 of the 50 states, Louisiana being the exception.

 At the end of 2009, more than 1,700 companies in the United States issued commercial paper.
-As of October 31, 2008, the U.S. Federal Reserve reported seasonally adjusted figures for the end of 2007: there was $1.7807 trillion in total outstanding commercial paper; $801.3 billion was "asset backed" and $979.4 billion was not; $162.7 billion of the latter was issued by non-financial corporations, and $816.7 billion was issued by financial corporations.
+As of October 31, 2008, the U.S. Federal Reserve reported seasonally adjusted figures for the end of 2007, with a total of $1.7807 trillion in outstanding commercial paper; $801.3 billion was "asset backed" and $979.4 billion was not. $162.7 billion of the latter was issued by non-financial corporations, and $816.7 billion was issued by financial corporations.

-Outside of the United States the international Euro-Commercial Paper Market has over $500 billion in outstandings, made up of instruments denominated predominantly in euros, dollars and sterling.
+Outside of the United States, the international Euro-Commercial Paper Market has over $500 billion in outstandings, made up of instruments denominated predominantly in euros, dollars and sterling.